If you’re like most executive job seekers, you’re conducting a confidential job search.

 Your company may be on shaky ground these days.
 Or you’ve decided to move to another company for other reasons.
 Or maybe you want to pursue a different kind of job.

-You want to hang on to your existing job, while you’re looking for another one.
+Whatever the reason, you likely want to hang on to your existing job, while you’re looking for another one.

-Maintaining confidentiality in a job search is a delicate thing.
+Staying under cover in a job search is a delicate thing.
 Proceed cautiously.